How to apply for Medicine A100

 up to 20

 Typically, we receive 2,000 or more applications each year.
-For 2023 entry we intend to interview approximately 500 applicants.
+For 2024 entry we intend to interview approximately 600 applicants in total.

 The information within this section supplements our University admissions criteria and policies and apply to all applications to our MBChB programme.